 Is still PD synthesis interesting today?

-KEYBOARD (3Kg weight) mainly made out of plastic in pure eighites fashion featuring 49 minikeys with no Velocity and easy to carry around
+KEYBOARD (weight: 3 Kg) mainly made out of plastic in pure eighites fashion featuring 49 minikeys with no Velocity and easy to carry around

-The main panel features 52 push buttons and a 16 x 2 lines display with no backlight.
+The main panel counts 52 push buttons and a 16 * 2 lines display with no backlight.

-On the left side there is a Wheel for pitch bending and some functions dedicated to Real time performance such as Vibrato On-Off / Portamento On-Off / Portamento Time / Bender Range.
-Back panel and right side have the following connections: Midi I/O (no Thru) cartridge slot (has a switch protection) Line out (jack mono) and Headphones out.
+On the left side there is a wheel for pitch bending and some functions dedicated to Real time performance such as vibrato On-Off / Portamento On-Off / portamento Time / Bender Range.

-Power supply works with six 1.5 V batteries or with an external power supply type DC 9V negative in center 800 mA feed ; original factory model is labeled AD5.
-A special switch tab "APO" turns off the machine if not played for more than 7 minutes, a kind of battery life-saver.
+Power supply works with six 1.5 V batteries or with an external power supply type DC 9V negative in center 800 mA feed.
+Original factory model is labeled AD5.

-WAVES Each voice is composed by 1 or 2 digital detunable oscillators with ringmodulation (fixed depth) + 8 sinewave pattern reading waveform presets: Saw, Square, Pulse, Sin2 Saw-Pulse + 3 simulated Resonance (Saw-Square-Trapezoidal) + 1 white noise generator -but it switch off the ring modulator process.
-There are some limitations like only PD waveforms from 1 to 5 can be combined together.
+WAVES Each voice is composed by 1 or 2 digital detunable oscillators with ringmodulation (fixed depth) + 8 sinewave pattern reading waveform presets: saw, square, pulse, sin2 saw-pulse + 3 simulated resonance (saw-square-trapezoidal) + 1 white noise generator (but it switch off the ring modulator).
+There are some comb limitations like only PD waveforms from 1 to 5 can be mixed.

 PERFORMANCE the keyboard manges a maximum of to 8 parts, but polyphony is halved if 2 voices are stacked.